johnwarden/jonathanwarden.com/content/language-design/pass-through-lists.md

 ### 2. Implicit Deconstruction

-But this doesn't completely solve the problem: we still have to use a deconstructing assignment to receive the values returned by every function call, so simple code such as `2*inverse(4)` needs to be rewritten as:
+But this doesn't completely eliminate the extra syntax burden: we still have to use a deconstructing assignment to receive the values returned by every function call.
+So a simple expression such as `2 * inverse(4)` would not be possible.
+We'd need to write:

 {{< highlight java "linenos=false" >}}

 let (result) = inverse(4)
-2 * result
+println(2 * result)
 {{< /highlight >}}

 But this can be solved with an **implicit deconstruction** rule: if a list returned by a function is not explicitly deconstructed with a deconstructing assignment, then it is *implicitly deconstructed*, with all but the first value being ignored.

-So `inverse` can now return a second value, but we can still call it as if it returned just one:
+So `inverse` we can now call `inverse` as if it returned a single value, and not a list:

 {{< highlight java "linenos=false" >}}

-// return a list with a number and a string let inverse(x) = (1/x, "the inverse of " ++ x)
+// return a list with a number and a string func inverse(x)
+	(1/x, "the inverse of " ++ x)

-// implicit deconstruction: just use the first value from inverse 2 * inverse(4)
+// implicit deconstruction: just use the first value from inverse println(2 * inverse(4))

 {{< /highlight >}}